AI Chat Mode¶

 - The panel shows a Run button before executing any tool call.

-- Click Run to approve it, or ignore it to skip.
+- Click Run to approve it, or Skip to decline it.

 - This prevents unintended writes or key presses.